 These are very personal issues.

-And this president speaks with the casual racism of Bo Connor.
+And this president speaks with the casual racism of Bull Conner.

 Our president has a hate agenda.

-This is a crooked CEO in the White House that is making decisions based on profits, Based on where his friends and based on what his Trump organization, his for-profit industry, uh uh would benefit from.
+This is a crooked CEO in the White House that is making decisions based on profits, based on where his friends, and based on what his Trump organization, his for-profit industry, would benefit from.

-He's a sick person who, even when we denounce him, he's happy because at least we notice something he thinks he's controlling things.
+He's a sick person who, even when we denounce him, he's happy because at least we notice him and he thinks he's controlling things.

 Brian, we're not going to correct him.

-He's so far down this road of evil, he's not gonna change.
+He's so far down this road of evil, he's not going to change.

-And I thought those tweets about Baltimore were pretty reminiscent of uh Trump's comments about S-hole countries.
+And I thought those tweets about Baltimore were pretty reminiscent of Trump's comments about ass-hole countries.

-The president in his heart uh has this image of what real America is and what the better America is, and it's clear that for him that better America is white-skinned America.
+The president in his heart has this image of what real America is and what the better America is.

-Yeah, I mean, you you would you would call it a dog whistle to, you know, except that we can all hear it.
+Yeah, I mean, you would call it a dog whistle to, you know, accept that we can all hear it.

-I mean, it's you know, dog whistles you can't hear it.
+I mean, it's, you know, dog whistles you can't hear.

-Our job is to bring people together to improve life for all people, not to be a have a racist president who attacks people because they are African Americans.
+Our job is to bring people together to improve life for all people, not to have a racist president who attacks people because they are African Americans.

-That is a disgrace, and that is why we're gonna defeat uh this president.
+That is a disgrace, and that is why we're going to defeat this president.

 You know who did, Mr. President?